PeteC/petec.github.io/source/_posts/2014-06-29-presentation-controllers.markdown

 tags: [ios, ios8, development]
 ---

-iOS 8 adds a new class to help us in implement custom view controller transition.
-It works along side the classes and protocols introduced in iOS 7.
+iOS 8 adds a new class, ```UIPresentationController```, that works along-side the classes and protocols introduced in iOS 7 to help us implement custom view controller transitions.
 I always find it easier to understand a new API by working through an example, so let's build the following transition

 {% img /images/posts/presentation-controllers.gif %}